papadanku/papadanku.github.io/_posts/2022-12-11-chromaticity.md

 `(SumRGB != 0.0) ?
 Chroma : 1.0 / 3.0` is an important line of code.
 Undefined behavior occurs if we divide color with a sum of 0.

 We solve this issue by outputting the normalized white point if the sum is 0.
-We get the normalized white point by normalizing a color with equal **and** non-zero color components.
-Below is an example on how to compute the normalized white point.
+We get the normalized white point by normalizing a color with equal **and** non-zero color channels.

 ## Calculating Normalized White-Point

+Here is an example on how to compute the normalized white point.

 | Step | Equation |
 |------|----------|